Richmond Sailfish

 8. Be happy in the pool without a parent.

 For the younger swimmers we will first be teaching how to side breathe during freestyle, which is critical as it develops proper form and technique.
-Once they get stronger and develop a nice clean freestyle, it isn’t very difficult to add the backstroke.
+Once they get stronger and develop a nice backstroke.
 Introduction to Butterfly and Breaststroke as well as learning and practicing turns and dives will also help the swimmers gain a strong understanding of competitive swimming.

 Older swimmers will spend more practice time focusing on specific stroke technique work, cardiovascular training, and race strategy, with longer practice times and an increase in intensity.